Famous Norwegian Footballers: Then & Now

 Norway Weekly Subscribe Banner

-2 thoughts on “Famous Norwegian Footballers”
+2 thoughts on “Famous Norwegian Footballers: Then & Now”

 1. Don’t forget English football existed long before the formation of the Premier League.
 One of Norway’s best exports to English football was the hugely popular Erik ‘The Viking’ Thorsvedt.
 He figured prominently for the mistake he made on the first-ever live broadcast in England of a league match but then went on to become one of Tottenham Hotspur’s best players.
 A true legend for Spurs fans everywhere.